The Pirate City: An Algerine Tale

 The Pirate City: An Algerine Tale, or simply The Pirate City, is a novel written by R. M. Ballantyne that was published in 1874.
 It is a work of juvenile fiction and adventure fiction which follows the Rimini family.
-The Riminis disembark from Sicily on a trading expedition only to be captured by Barbary Pirates and taken to the pirate city of Algiers, which is the present day capital of Algeria.
+The family disembarks from Sicily on a trading expedition only to be captured by Barbary Pirates and taken to the pirate city of Algiers, which is the present-day capital of Algeria.

 Publication

 The work was published by James Nisbet & Co. in London, England.
-The original location was 15 Castle Street in London, but in 1836 the location moved to 21 Berners Street.
+The original location was 15 Castle Street in London, but in 1836, the location moved to 21 Berners Street.
 Nisbet & Co. also published works such as The Wide, Wide World by Susan Warner and was associated with Edinburgh University Press.
 This company was known for its biographies, as well as religious, children's, and juvenile texts.

 Literary and historical context

 The Pirate City was written shortly after Ballantyne spent several months in Algiers, learning of the city's history.
 The lawlessness of this setting was based on historical fact.
 Large amounts of navy deserters from the powers involved in the Napoleonic Wars gathered in Algiers in the early 1800s.
 Criminals of all countries used the town as their haven, joining one another in order to conduct piratical raids on ships near the north coast of Africa, leading to the city being deemed the 'Pirates Nest' by the seafarers of the time.